 1:15-2:30: Ghost River Advisory Board

-A discussion between Ronald Nash (Gilder Lehrman Institute of American History), Vilma Ortiz-Sanchez (Smithsonian National Museum of the American Indian), and Dr. Daniel K. Richter (McNeil Center for Early American Studies, University of Pennsylvania), moderated by Will Fenton (Library Company of Philadelphia).
+A discussion between Ronald Nash (Gilder Lehrman Institute of American History) and Dr. Daniel K. Richter (McNeil Center for Early American Studies, University of Pennsylvania), moderated by Will Fenton (Library Company of Philadelphia).
 Followed by Q&A.

 2:45-4:00: Ghost River Creative Team